JitterSystems/ShadowNet/README.md

     Makes it even more harder to be tracked that way (Because of this, connection may be a bit slower than usual but still functional and able to browse normally)

+13. Temporal Jitter:

+    Now, the crystal within the motherboard of your computer will not reveal the network hardware informations such as the make or model of it to a Global Surevillance Adversary like the NSA.
+Each packets within a burst has a entropy iat delay which further mitigates their tracking methods.